Five floating comparison cards above a laptop, with the center card highlighted and checked

 The best veterinary AI scribe in 2026

-There's no single winner — the right scribe depends on what you optimize for: lowest cost, flat clinic pricing, enterprise integrations, or dose accuracy.
+There's no single winner.
+The right scribe depends on what you optimize for: lowest cost, flat clinic pricing, enterprise integrations, or dose accuracy.
 Here's an honest breakdown of the leading tools, and where each one wins.

 Verified-dosing focus